google/skia/site/user/api/SkSurface_Reference.md

 uint32_t generationID()
 </pre>

-Returns unique value identifying the content of <a href="#Surface">Surface</a>.
+returns unique IDReturns unique value identifying the content of <a href="#Surface">Surface</a>.
 Returned value changes each time the content changes.
 Content is changed by drawing, or by calling
 <a href="#SkSurface_notifyContentWillChange">notifyContentWillChange</a>.